AddyLopez/mini-microservices-app/README.md

 - To build the architecture with an informed understanding of the tradeoffs of synchronous and asynchronous communication between services.
 - To implement a basic event bus from scratch, which handles the emitting and processing of different events across microservices without introducing any direct dependencies.
 - To gain experience handling updates to resources via communication with the event bus.
+- To observe the independence of services.
+This was done by pausing servers here and there in order to interrupt a given service and then testing the continued functionality of other services which were not interrupted.

 ### Secondary Technologies & Techniques